What should I expect in treatment?

 What are your fees?
 Do you take insurance?

 Our providers are not in-network for any insurance plan or for Medicare/Medicaid.
-We will work with you and your insurance companies as an out-of-network provider.
-Insurance plans may reimburse a percentage of the session fees depending on the plan’s out-of-network mental health benefits.
+Insurance plans may reimburse a percentage of our fees depending on your plan’s out-of-network health benefits.
 We are able to provide invoices, upon request, that include the information insurance companies generally require for reimbursement.

 What is an addiction doctor?
 Are you Board Certified?

-Dr. Aviva is triple Board Certified in Addiction Medicine (Certification Number: 2012150) by the American Board of Addiction Medicine as well as Family Medicine and Preventative Medicine.
+Dr. Aviva is triple Board Certified in Addiction Medicine (Certification Number: 2012150) by the American Board of Addiction Medicine as well as American Board of Family Medicine and American Board of Preventive Medicine.
 ABAM board certification provides assurance that Dr. Aviva has the knowledge and skills to prevent, recognize, and treat substance use disorder as well as other mental health needs.

 "Board certification is the highest level of practice recognition given to physicians in Addiction Medicine.
 It indicates that an Addiction Medicine physician has met the clinical and educational criteria to be eligible to sit for a rigorous six-hour written examination, and has successfully passed the examination.
 Certification by ABAM is renewed annually through successful completion of Maintenance of Certification.
 The physician must continue to participate in CME courses and Self-Assessment activities, and must periodically retake an examination to document that his or her knowledge and skills are up-to-date."- American Board of Addiction Medicine.